ProjectSunday/projectsunday.github.io/docs/code.md

  }
  ```

  * Sub-Item of First Item.
-This is a bullet point next to the code block, also indented.
+This is a bullet point next to the code block, also indented, but only on GitHub.com

 1. Second Item.
 This starts with the number 2 on GitHub.com.